 If you wash any part with water, it must be air-dried before using them again.
 The dustbin, pre-filter, and foam filter are the only parts that can be washed under water.

-It has quite a few recurring costs.
+It has quite a few recurring costs, more than comparable robot vacuums like the iRobot Roomba 692.
 There's also a discrepancy in reported time frames between the manufacturer's website and the manual and we report the manual's time frame.
 Some parts don't have reported replacement times, so we use the replacement intervals established by comparable robot vacuums.

 If you need replacement parts, you can purchase them from the manufacturer's website.